 The United States has a long, proud tradition of giving families fleeing war and persecution a chance to rebuild their lives in safety.

 After refugee arrivals declined by over 85% under the Trump Administration, President Joe Biden began to rebuild the lifesaving and bipartisan U.S.resettlement program, setting a refugee admissions goal of 125,000.
-He also welcomed Afghans this fall when thousands had to flee their country.
+The U.S. has also welcomed over 70,000 Afghans suddenly forced to flee their country, with the International Rescue Committee (IRC) alone resettling 10,000 new arrivals.

 1. Donate online